wesnjazz/CS-403-Robotics/README.md

 # Relevant Skills:

 - ## Stereo Localization
-:The robot uses its stereo vision(two eyes) to appoximate the depth of the vision to localize the red ball.\
+The robot uses its stereo vision(two eyes) to appoximate the depth of the vision to localize the red ball.\
 ![](demo/roger-stereoVision.gif)